inonbaguio/roofr-parking-design/README.md

 4. [ReserveParkingLot](https://github.com/inonbaguio/roofr-parking-design/blob/master/src/myapp/modules/Parking/src/Actions/ReserveParkingLot.php) contains the main business logic for reserving a parking lot.
 5. There is a simple implementation of Event/Listeners as well to abstract the logic of sending an email to the user, updating the stastuses of the parking and booking
 6. TestCases are located in the [ParkingControllerTest](https://github.com/inonbaguio/roofr-parking-design/blob/master/src/myapp/modules/Parking/tests/Api/ParkingControllerTest.php)
+7. I have made some changes in the [fastcgi_cache](https://github.com/inonbaguio/roofr-parking-design/blob/master/nginx/conf.d/app.conf#L40), we might want to avoid these kind of caching mechanism in development nginx setups.
+The full response of the HTTP is being hard-cache in the containers.

 ## Assumptions
 1. The user is already authenticated and the user_id is passed in the request.
 I have not included an authentication layer on this project, I guess the highlight of this project should be the actual reservation of the parkign system